efreham1/root/proj/deviations.md

 ## Memory Footprint of GC not Contained within Specified Size
 When the size of the heap is specified by the user that size is the usable size.
-The actual size of the heap is larger and can be gotten via a function.
+The actual size of the heap is larger and can be obtained via a function.